Target-aware Image Editing via Cycle-consistent Constraints: Method

 2) Since $x_t^{src}$ and $z_t^{tar}$ share the same semantics, starting from $z_t^{tar}$, the recovery result (\ie, $z_0^{src}$) should be highly similar to the source image $x_0^{src}$ because the ideal $z_t^{tar}$ can maintains the editing-irrelevant parts.
 Thus, we take a recovery constraint to encourage $z_t^{tar}$ to be a good start point of recovering to the source image $x_0^{src}$:

-To decrease the above two losses, we leverage the property that $\epsilon_{src}, \epsilon_{tar}$ can effectively rectify $x_t^{src}$ and $z_t^{tar}$ based on Eq.~(\ref{eq:8}) and Eq.~(\ref{eq:10}) and further rectify the whole cycle.
+To decrease the above two losses, we leverage the property that $\epsilon_{src}, \epsilon_{tar}$ can effectively rectify $x_t^{src}$ and $z_t^{tar}$ based on Eq.~\eqref{eq:8} and Eq.~\eqref{eq:10} and further rectify the whole cycle.
 Thus, we can jointly optimize the two learnable noises to decrease the $\mathcal{L}_{align}$ and $\mathcal{L}_{rec}$:

 where $\lambda$ is a weight hyperparameter to balance the two loss items.
-Through the above cycle-consistent optimization, $\epsilon_{src}, \epsilon_{tar}$ can discriminately destroy the information according to whether it is editing-relevant.
+Through the above cycle-consistent optimization, $\epsilon_{src}, \epsilon_{tar}$ can selectively destroy the information according to whether it is editing-relevant.
 Then the intermediate state $x_t^{src}$ can be rectified towards the ideal role to be both editable and editing-irrelevant preserved.
-Thus, in the inference state, we can directly denoise the target-aware intermediate state $x_t^{src}$ to get an improved editing result (\cf, Figure~\ref{fig:3} (b)).
+During inference, we can directly denoise the target-aware intermediate state $x_t^{src}$ to get an improved editing result (\cf, Figure~\ref{fig:3}(b)).